Your Student Support Team

 If your query is urgent, or you are distressed, please phone +44 (0)131 651 3970 or contact the School's reception on +44 (0)131 651 3969 during office hours, 9am to 5pm, Monday to Friday.
 A colleague will take a note of your details and how you would like to be contacted.
 A member of the Student Support Team will prioritise getting back to you.

 For routine enquiries, we aim to respond within two working days during office hours, and will reply sooner whenever we can.
-Response times will vary at busier times of the year, such as at the start of semester and around assessment and Special Circumstances deadlines.
+Response times will vary at busier times of the year, such as at the start of semester and around assessment and Exceptional Circumstances deadlines.

 Emergency enquiries will be answered on the first working day they are received.